Skip to main content

 print(l[len(l)-1]) # 5

-Finally, you can change the elements at an in index of the list.
+Finally, you can change the element at a given in index of the list.

 Edit_List